The Catch

 Image courtesy of concept2

-Without changing your body angle, engage your core and push on the foot board immediately to lock the blade in the water.
+Step two: without changing your body angle, push on the foot board immediately to lock the blade in the water.

 • The cox may say that you are ‘skying’ the blade.
 ‘Skying’ happens when you lunge forward and or dip your hands down at the catch forcing the blade to go up in the air.